joejenett/joejenett.github.io/index.md

 	<div class="onef">
 		<p>I'm joe jenett, a designer/frontend guy.
 I’ve been around the web since 1996 and operate the <a href="https://iwebthings.jenett.org/" title=""><em>i.webthings hub</em></a>, home to my <em>webthings</em>, several of which are updated daily.</p>

-		<p>Among my active sites, 4 use Wordpress, one docuwiki, one TiddlyWiki, and the other, hand-coded html with Perl.
-I’m having fun exploring Jekyll and github.
-Thanks for visiting!</p>
 	</div>
 	<div class="twof">